-Now that my grandson Jacob is starting school, it’s a time to get his mind focused on learning, so his mummy will help him keep a diary about his garden, which will be good writing practice and great fun.
+Now that my grandson Jacob has started school, it’s a time to get his mind focused on learning, so his mummy will help him keep a diary about his garden, which will be good writing practice and great fun.

 He’s already noticed that there’s still plenty of butterflies, which he has found feeding on his flowers and fruit juices in over-ripe pears, plums and apples that he’s left on the lawn.

 As Jacob’s garden is new, he will plant flowers like Michaelmas dasies, which they love, and top up the short food supplies by putting honey-soaked cotton wool in saucers around the garden

 His mummy plans to make a herb garden so that bees and other beneficial insects will visit to forage on the sweet nectar of sage, thyme and valerian, which she is going to plant and to bring in the birds she will make room for angelica, lovage and fennel, which produce seeds that they will enjoy.

 Before he goes to sleep at night, Jacob and his dad take a peak through the curtains to check for night-flying moths that flutter around the street lamp.
 In the garden he has already seen some big, fat caterpillars, which will change into Elephant Hawk Moths and also the spectacular garden Tiger Moth, whose furry caterpillars his daddy calls Woolly Bears.

 Tiger Moths overwinter as caterpillars but Jacob has been warned, not to pick one up, as the hairs will irritate his skin!

 At the weekend, when they take Jet the dog for a family walk around Ferry Meadows, they keep eyes and ears peeled for bats swooping and squealing as they leave their roosts and go hunting for insects.
 Eating these help them to build up fat stores to help them survive the winter.